SubjectNerd-Unity/UnityPixelCamera/README.md

 __ZoomLevel__ : float

-The pixel scale used by the camera
+The pixel zoom scale used by the camera.

 __PixelsPerUnit__ : float

-The pixels per unit value used by the camera
+The pixels per unit value used by the camera.

 __CameraMaterial__ : Material

 The Material used to render the camera output, setting to `null` will use the default material.
-Pixel camera will set the camera output as the `_MainTex` of the given material.
+Pixel Camera sets the camera output as the `_MainTex` texture of the given material.

 __AspectStretch__ : Vector2